Guidance for hosting and promoting a Fringe event

 Make sure you have an image that can convey your event without words.

-If your event will be limited by the size of your venue, make sure you create a registration link so that people aren’t disappointed if your event is over subscribed.
-We are encouraging Fringe events to support Tickets For Good but if this service doesn’t meet your needs, EventBrite offers a free service It is up to you whether or not you want to charge for tickets.
+If your event will be limited by number of guests, make sure you create a registration link so that people aren’t disappointed if your event is over subscribed.
+We are encouraging event organisers to support Tickets For Good but if this service doesn’t meet your needs, EventBrite offers a free service It is up to you whether or not you want to charge for tickets.

-Finally, upload your event to the Fringe area of the Sheffield Digital Festival website - https://sheffielddigitalfestival.com/signup
+Finally, upload your event to the Events area of the Sheffield Digital Festival website - https://sheffielddigitalfestival.com/signup

 Promoting your event.